acep-aedg/aedg-data-pond/docs/README.md

 ## Additional Resources

-The Alaska Energy Data Gateway (AEDG) team has written several Google Docs to support development of our system.
-Access to these documents is restricted to team members, though the hope is to make them public-facing copies eventually.
+The Alaska Energy Data Gateway (AEDG) team has written several Google Docs to support development of the system.
+Access to these documents is restricted to team members, though the hope is to make them public-facing eventually.

 The following links are to requirements documentation created during the development of AEDG: